-No. However, I can provide you with necessary documentation to provide your insurance carrier for possible reimbursement.
+If you have insurance I can provide you with necessary documentation to provide your insurance carrier for possible reimbursement.
 Call the number on the back of your insurance card and ask "is out of network psychotherapy by a licensed counselor in Arkansas authorized?"
 I can provide a 'superbill' after each session for your possible reimbursement.
 Here's a really good explanation of what the out of network reimbursement process can look like.

 What forms of payment are accepted?